laravel/docs/upgrade.md

 **Likelihood Of Impact: Medium**

 The Eloquent model's deprecated `$dates` property has been removed.
-Instead, your application should use the `$casts` property:
+Your application should now use the `$casts` property:

 ```php
 protected $casts = [